 Postal address: Red Flag Technology Group Ltd 49 Peter Street, Manchester, M2 3NG

 Personal data is defined as any information that can be used to identify an individual.
 Individuals are recognisable when business email addresses take the form of 'email@example.com,' and thus fall under the definition of personal data.

-The "legitimate interests" of the data controller or a third party are one legal basis for processing personal data, according to Article 6 of the General Data Protection Regulation (GDPR).
+The "legitimate interests" of the data controller or a third party are one legal basis for processing personal data.

 Red Flag Alert’s legitimate interests provide the legal basis for processing the personal data described above, provided that the data subject's interests or fundamental rights and freedoms do not prevail, taking into account data subjects' reasonable expectations based on their connection with the controller.

 We use your personal information for the following purposes: